MLDataAnalytics/FC-SpatialHeterogeneity/README.md

 # FC-SpatialHeterogeneity
 Spatial Heterogeneity and Subtypes of Functional Connectivity Development in Youth

-This repository contains the scripts used for data analysis in the study "Spatial Heterogeneity and Subtypes of Functional Connectivity Development in Youth".
+This repository contains the code adn scripts used for data analysis in the study "Spatial Heterogeneity and Subtypes of Functional Connectivity Development in Youth".

-Brief description:
+## Brief description:

-1_regionwise_age_prediction: scripts for region-wise age prediction based on the functional connectivity (FC) profile of each cortical region.
+1. **regionwise_age_prediction**: scripts for region-wise age prediction based on the functional connectivity (FC) profile of each cortical region.

-2_regionwise_fc_dev_subtyping: scripts for computing regional brain development (RBD) index maps and subtyping.
+2. **regionwise_fc_dev_subtyping**: scripts for computing regional brain development (RBD) index maps and subtyping.

-3_gene_association_analysis: scripts for association analysis between RBD patterns and gene data.
+3. **gene_association_analysis**: scripts for association analysis between RBD patterns and gene data.

-4_replication_hcpd: scripts for replication analysis of the RBD patterns obtained.
+4. **replication_hcpd**: scripts for replication analysis of the RBD patterns obtained.

-Reference:
+## Reference:

 @article{li2025spatial,
-  title={Spatial Heterogeneity and Subtypes of Functional Connectivity Development in Youth}, author={Li, Hongming and Cui, Zaixu and Cieslak, Matthew and Salo, Taylor and Moore, Tyler M and Gur, Raquel E and Gur, Ruben C and Shinohara, Ru ssell T and Oathes, Desmond J and Davatzikos, Christos and Satterthwaite, Theodore D and Fan, Yong}, journal={bioRxiv}, pages={2025--01}, year={2025},
+  title={Spatial Heterogeneity and Subtypes of Functional Connectivity Development in Youth}, author={Li, Hongming and Cui, Zaixu and Cieslak, Matthew and Salo, Taylor and Moore, Tyler M and Gur, Raquel E and Gur, Ruben C and Shinohara, Russell T and Oathes, Desmond J and Davatzikos, Christos and Satterthwaite, Theodore D and Fan, Yong}, journal={bioRxiv}, pages={2025--01}, year={2025},